The Loneliness of Staying in Relationships for Security

 Survival-based relationships often prioritize the external over the internal.
 They revolve around shared goals like financial stability or caregiving but leave little room for emotional depth.

-Reciprocity — a balance of giving and receiving, of shared vulnerability and mutual support — gets lost in the shuffle.
-One or both partners may feel they’re constantly giving without being replenished.
+Reciprocity, a balance of giving and receiving, of shared vulnerability and mutual support, gets lost in the shuffle.
+One or both partners may feel they are constantly giving without being replenished.
 Over time, this imbalance fosters resentment, frustration, or even a deep numbness.

-This isn’t to say that security and stability don’t matter.
+This is not to say that security and stability do not matter.
 They do.
 But without emotional intimacy, they become hollow.
-The human need for connection — true, resonant connection — remains unmet.
+The human need for connection, true and resonant connection, remains unmet.

 Leaving a relationship built on security can feel impossible.
 The fear of instability, of being alone, or of stepping into the unknown is overwhelming.
 Society often reinforces these fears, painting the pursuit of stability as noble while ignoring the emotional costs of staying where we feel unseen or unfulfilled.